 The Master's in Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 It's the only entry-level Master's degree in Athletic Training program in New Jersey, and one of only two in the tri-state area.

-Complete the form to the right for more information on the Entry-Level Master's in Athletic Training program.Feature Video: A Seton Hall graduate talks about why she became an Athletic Trainer and how the Seton Hall Athletic Training degree program prepared her for a successful career as a Certified Athletic Trainer.
+Complete the form to the right for more information on the Entry-Level Master of Science in Athletic Training program.Feature Video: A Seton Hall graduate talks about why she became an Athletic Trainer and how the Seton Hall Athletic Training degree program prepared her for a successful career as a Certified Athletic Trainer.